vagelisp/WCLA24/README.md

 ### Folder Descriptions <!-- omit from toc -->

 - **links/**: Contains resources related to the WordCamp Larissa community, deployed at [wpgreece.org/links](https://wpgreece.org/links).
-This directory includes an `index.html` file and associated assets like `styles.css` for styling the page.
+This directory includes an `index.html` file and associated assets like `brands.css` for styling the page.

 - **netlify-links/**: Manages QR code redirects, deployed via Netlify.
 The `_redirects` file defines URL mappings for QR codes, and the `qr-codes/` subdirectory stores the QR code images used during the event.